-Bringing an Equity Lens to Data Reviews: Part 2
+Bringing a Sharper Lens to Data Reviews: Part 2

 Data reviews can serve multiple purposes and may be structured in a multitude of ways.
 To match the structure and format to the purpose, get clear about what you want to accomplish, how you want participants to show up, and how you plan to use the time.

 When planning for your time, continue anticipating the risks that implicit expectations pose to data reviews.
 For better or for worse, our brains are constantly scanning and assessing our environment, including the people in it.
 This automatic process produces judgments that are often useful as they enable us to make predictions about what will happen and to have expectations.
 They can also be harmful, however, when they rely on negative stereotypes that exist within our society.

 Such is the case with implicit bias.
 Implicit bias is “a form of bias that occurs automatically and unintentionally, that nevertheless affects judgments, decisions, and behaviors”.
 When unchecked, they can create harm for anyone whether Black, brown, or white.
 To ensure a fair process and outcomes, consider the following steps.

 Before diving into the data, reserve a few minutes to explicitly state your intentions.
 Be sure to give voice to what you hope to learn from the data, the goals you have for the time, and the commitments you are making in analyzing the data.
 Affirm your intention to engage in a fair data review process.
 Invite others to help you by recognizing and challenging assumptions, sharing alternative views or perspectives, engaging in productive disagreement, and identifying questions that will require additional follow-up.